Overview

 function.

-FlowStep faceCaptureStep = FaceCaptureStepBuilder.forVideo() .withConfirmationVideoPreview(false) .build();
+1FlowStep faceCaptureStep = FaceCaptureStepBuilder.forVideo()2 .withConfirmationVideoPreview(false)3 .build();

 Errors

-The Face step can be configured to allow only for one variant.
+The Face step can be configured to allow for only one variant.
 A custom flow cannot contain multiple variants of the face capture.
 If more than one type of FaceCaptureStep

 are added to the same custom flow, a custom IllegalArgumentException